jellydn/grout/USER_GUIDE.md

 ![Grout preview, settings](.github/resources/user_guide/settings.png "Grout preview, settings")

-Settings are organized into logical groups for easier navigation:

 **Directory Mappings** – Change which device directories are mapped to which RomM platforms.
 This takes you back to the platform mapping screen that appeared during setup.